 It’s uncommon to fail your tests.
 If you fail it can cost you a lot of money.
-You have to pay 300 or 400 extra euros as you need to take additional German driver driving license.
+You have to pay 300 or 400 extra euros as you need to take an additional German driver driving license.
 Anyway, don’t feel bad if you don’t pass the first time because it happens to a lot of people.

 - Passport or Ausweis (German ID card)